Snowkiller-3000/SnowBot_ESP32/README.md

-# Code for the ESP32, in the SnowKiller 3000
+# Code for the ESP32, running on SnowBot.